ligalahhezronn/ligalahhezronn/README.md

 - 👋 Holla!
 Como estas?
 I’m @ligalahhezronn
 - 👀 I’m a Frontend Developer
 - 🌱 I majorly build using Angular
-- 🧎Ask me anything on Typescript, Angular and Tailwind
+- 🧎Ask me anything on Typescript, Angular or Tailwind
 - 💪 My strengths are Typescript, CSS including TailwindCSS and HTML5
 - 💞️ I’m looking to collaborate on frontend projects and anything that will help me enhance my skills.
 - ✨ I'm thirsty for new information and challanges!